abelperezd/IS_finalLab/README.md

 # Repository information
 In this repository we find the final project of the subject Interactive Systems.

-This is a full body interaction game developed at Unity using the API of PoseNet (https://www.tensorflow.org/lite/models/pose_estimation/overview).
+This is a full body interaction game developed in Unity using the API of PoseNet (https://www.tensorflow.org/lite/models/pose_estimation/overview).

 In addition to the files, there is a demonstration video and a presentation in which we explain the game.